TrevorBrandtIT/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once there, download and install MySQL 5.5.62.
 Click through the initial two prompts and then select Typical->Install->Finish.
 Then the configuration wizard should show up.
 From there, click through the first prompt and then select Standard Configuration.
+Then set a password, click through the remaining prompts, and click execute.
+Finally, hit finish to close the configuration wizard.
 </p>

 <p>